YDawood03/ForexTutorBot/README.md

-Here is the clean, human-written version of your readme.
-It uses simple markdown formatting with bold headings, removes the AI clichés, and leaves a clear line space between every heading and section for optimal readability.

 # Forex AI Tutor

 A full-stack Retrieval-Augmented Generation conversational chatbot engineered with Flask and Scikit-Learn.
 The application serves as an interactive educational assistant, mapping technical forex trading queries against a verified curriculum using machine learning-based text vectorization.